flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     {==

-    Flex temps are above ISA+29 °C (44 °C at sea level) and above current temp, but no higher than ISA+59 °C (74 °C at sea level).
+    Flex temps are above ISA+29°C (44°C at sea level) and above current temp, but no higher than ISA+59°C (74°C at sea level).
 Usable Flex temps at sea level are from 45 °C (or current OAT if it is higher) to 74 °C.

     Additionally, a decent rule of thumb for simulation purposes is to use a lower number if heavy or on a short runway and higher for the opposite.